 Whether you’re spending 1, 2 or 3 days in Tucson, you’re going to need to find a great place to stay while you’re there.
 Fortunately, there are a lot of great accommodation options in Arizona’s second city that can suit all kinds of visitors.
 If you’re wondering where to stay, have a look at these suggestions:

-Hotel Congress – Located in a historic Tucson building, this hotel is a great place to stay if you’re looking to be in on the action during your Tucson itinerary.
+Hotel Congress – Located in a historic Tucson building, this hotel is a great place to stay if you’re looking to be in the centre of the action.
 There are tons of great rooms available, an on-site restaurant, bar and even a nightclub to ensure that you have a good time no matter the hour of the day.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse more Tucson hotels!